BibleGet-I-O/bibleget-wordpress/readme.txt

 # must be lowercase "screenshot-#.ext" where # corresponds to the list number above

 == Changelog ==

+= 8.3 =
+* Fix: Google Fonts preview data was not persisting between updates

 = 8.2 =
 * Fix: focus lost from block controls making it almost impossible to use them